Pharmacy benefits are included when you and your dependents enroll in a health plan.

 A Summary of Your Prescription Drug Benefits

-You’ll pay the lowest amount for a generic (tier one) drug.
+Generic (tier one) drug: You’ll pay the lowest amount.
 A generic medicine is FDA approved and equal to the brand name product in safety, effectiveness, quality and performance.

-You’ll pay a higher amount for a preferred brand (tier two) drug.
-Many popular and highly used preferred brands are included on the drug list.
+Preferred brand (tier two) drug: You’ll pay a higher amount.
+Many popular and highly used preferred brands are included on the preferred drug list (PDL).

-You’ll pay the highest amount for a non-preferred brand (tier three) drug.
+Non-preferred brand (tier three) drug: You’ll pay the highest amount.
 These belong to the most expensive group of drugs.
-These drugs are not included on the drug list.
+These drugs are not included on the PDL.

-There is also a new specialty drug tier.
-For specialty drugs in the PPOs, 10% coinsurance will apply with a member minimum ($50, unless the drug cost is under $50, then you would pay the full cost of the drug) and a maximum ($150) out-of-pocket.
-Members enrolled in a CDHP will pay coinsurance for specialty drugs.
+Specialty drug tier: In the PPOs, 10% coinsurance applies with a member minimum ($50, unless the drug cost is under $50, then you would pay the full cost of the drug) and a maximum ($150) out-of-pocket.
+Members enrolled in a CDHP pay coinsurance for specialty drugs.